getsentry/sentry-docs/src/collections/_documentation/platforms/native/ue4.md

 Now that the *Crash Reporter* and *Debug Files* are included, UE4 needs to know where to send the crash.
 For that, we add the Sentry *DSN* (Data Source Name) to game's configuration file.
 This will include which project within Sentry you want to see the crashes arriving in real time.
-That's accomplished by configuring the `CashReportClient` in the *DefaultEngine.ini* file.
+That's accomplished by configuring the `CrashReportClient` in the *DefaultEngine.ini* file.

 Edit the file:
 > project-root\Config\DefaultEngine.ini